Create Pod from CronJob in Kubernetes

 Summary

-In this blog post, I described how you can create Pod based on CronJob
+In this blog post, I described how you can create Pod based on CronJob.

 The process involves using the Kubernetes Python API to interact with cluster.